fargolo/stat-learn/manuscript/chap5-bayes.md

 O texto de **An essay towards solving a Problem in the Doctrine of Chances (1973)** apresenta uma série de demonstrações até chegar ao enunciado:
 **Proposition 4** : *If there be two subesequent events be determined every day, and each day the probability of the 2nd [event] is $\frac{b}{N}$ and the probability of both $\frac{P}{N}$, and I am to receive N if both of the events happen the 1st day on which the 2nd does; I say, according to these conditions, the probability of my obtaining N is $\frac{P}{b}$. (...)*

-Os estilo é um pouco complicado.
-Com notação algébrica atual:
+O estilo é um pouco complicado.
+Com notação atual:
 Considerando dois eventos subsequentes, *(1)* a probabilidade do segundo acontecer é $\frac{b}{N}$ ($P(A)$), *(2)* a probabilidade de ambos acontecerem é $\frac{P}{N}$ ($P(A \cap B$). *(3)* Sabendo que o segundo aconteceu, a probabilidade de o primeiro também ter acontecido é $\frac{P}{b}$.  $N$ é cancelado e *(3)* é a razão entre *(2)* e *(1)*:

 $$P(B\mid A)= \frac{P(A \cap B)}{P(A)}, P(A)\neq 0$$